SamiraBriongos/Clonebuster/source/README.md

 echo -e "no\n/opt/intel" | sudo ./sgx_installer.bin
 source /opt/intel/sgxsdk/environment
 ```
-After installing the SGX driver, the machine has to be rebooted
+After installing the SGX driver, the machine has to be rebooted.

 # How to use CloneBuster

-In this version of the code app should be called with a output_file as an argument.
+In this version of the code, app should be called with an output_file as an argument.
 All the measurements and data
 will be then written to that file.

 The amount of data that is written for each of the experiments is hardcoded in `#define REPS 120` each repetition simulates the execution of a protected application.
 It is located and can be edited at: